 4) Stealing computer data.

 Lets, take a deep dive in Cracking Windows password and also where these are stored and in which format.

-SAM file and Password Hashes~Place where these passwords are stored in
+SAM file and Password Hashes~Place where these passwords are stored in Hashes:

 Password Hashes – When you type your password into a Windows NT, 2000, or XP login Windows Seven, Vista etc Windows encrypts your password using a specific encryption scheme that turns your password into something that looks like this: